gregology/gregology.github.io/codex.md

   - have the freedom to travel to most places on earth
 - Humans are privileged because:
   - we are self aware
+  - we are intelligent
+  - we have articulate hands
   - we can control our environment
   - we can control other creatures
   - we communicate & organise with other each other